Our top pick for

 TTM: trailing 12 months

-There are currently 8.0 million Eventbrite shares held short by investors – that's known as Eventbrite's "short interest".
-This figure is 2.4% up from 7.8 million last month.
+There are currently 8.2 million Eventbrite shares held short by investors – that's known as Eventbrite's "short interest".
+This figure is 2.2% down from 8.4 million last month.

 There are a few different ways that this level of interest in shorting Eventbrite shares can be evaluated.